 Simple lifecycle policies based on objects’ dates of creation can be implemented to move objects automatically to cheaper S3 storage classes to optimize costs.
 These policies can be used with the above storage classes.
 However, when the pattern of data access is less predictable or data is widely accessed by many applications, a more intelligent tiering model is often more cost-efficient.

-How S3 Intelligent Tiering Works
+How AWS S3 Intelligent Tiering Works

 For a monitoring fee, Amazon’s S3 Intelligent Tiering automatically moves objects between tiers within the service.
 When objects have not been accessed for a certain period of time, they are moved into the infrequent access tier.
 If they are accessed at a later point in time, they are then automatically moved back into the frequent access tier.
 Users can further choose to automatically send data to archive tiers that offer asynchronous access.